dangoncalves/docker-dns/README.md

 # Docker DNS

-Docker DNS is a DNS server that resolve Docker's container name into A,AAAA or PTR records to retrieve IPv4, IPv6 associated to a container name or the container associated to an IP address.
+Docker DNS is a DNS server that resolve Docker's container name into A, AAAA or PTR records to retrieve IPv4, IPv6 associated to a container name or the container associated to an IP address.

 ## Installation configuration and execution